 LVHN Pediatric Video Visit: Frequently Asked Questions

-A: A video visit is a way to receive help for a non-emergency health concern by talking with and seeing a health provider using a video-capable, internet-connected smart device (mobile phone, tablet or computer).
+A: A video visit is a way to receive help for a non-emergency health concern by talking with and seeing a health provider using a video-capable, internet-connected smart device (mobile phone or tablet).
 Pediatric video visits are intended for children ages 3 to 17.
 Children younger than three years cannot have a video visit.